-Katherine’s work at FSS and in her previous role as Head of Safer and Greener Marketing at the Scottish Government has won many awards.
-She plays an increasingly active role in the industry and sits on the MSS Council.
+Katherine’s work at Food Standards Scotland (FSS) and in her previous role as Head of Safer and Greener Marketing at the Scottish Government has won many awards.
+She plays an increasingly active role in the industry and is a former member of the Marketing Society Council.
+Katherine is currently Head of Communications & Marketing at FSS.

 What’s the biggest challenges you face in your role with Food Standards Scotland?